 Currently, I am a member of The Miriam School’s Professional Advisory Board.
 From 2009-2013, I served as a commissioner of the Missouri Autism Commission, appointed by Governor Nixon.
 I am a member of the National Association of Social Workers and the Association for Play Therapy.

-Because of my family, I am a reluctant, but now enthusiastic, St. Louis Cardinals fan.
-My favorite players are Yadier Molina and The Rally Cat.
+Because of my family, I am a reluctant, but now enthusiastic, baseball fan.
+My favorite St. Louis Cardinals players are Yadier Molina and The Rally Cat.
 The best part of my work is that I get to witness and support children and families in their bravest moments as they try, do, think, and feel things in new ways, both large and small.